Te reo Māori terms and translations

 The University of Auckland aims to be a place where te reo Māori can flourish, where the language is used by everybody, everywhere, every day.
 The commitments of the University towards achieving this aim are outlined in the University Language Plan for the Revitalisation of te Reo Māori: Te taonga nō tua whakarere, he taonga mo āpōpō: A treasure from ancient times, and for tomorrow.
 The provision of a kuputaka glossary of Māori terms for use at the University is one of our commitments.

 The University of Auckland Kuputaka glossary of Māori terms is the authorised collection of written and spoken te reo Māori text, for a selection of academic and common usage terms, for use at the University.
-The Office of the PVC Māori is responsible for the kuputaka.
+The Office of the Pro Vice-Chancellor Māori is responsible for the kuputaka.
 Te Mātanga Reo, the University Māori Language Advisory Committee is accountable for the quality of the text, taking into account the dialectical nuances of relevance to the University of Auckland located in Tāmaki Makaurau, Te Tai Tokerau and Waikato.

 The Kuputaka currently includes text relating to: